Bloore

 Francis Wilfred Bloore was born and brought up in Desborough (between Market Harborough and Kettering), although his father, a Midland Railway clerk, was originally from Alvaston.
 As a young man Francis moved to Nottingham to work in the coal trade.
 He married Pollie Billing there in 1911 and they had two children.
 Before the First World War they lived in Loughborough.

 During the Great War he served as a private in the Royal Army Medical Corps before being commissioned as a 2nd Lietenant in the Rifle Brigade in 1917.
 Part of this service was in Egypt.
-During the German Spring Offensive in March 1918, he was captured at Northern France and seems to have ended up in a German hospital or POW camp at Rastatt, near Baden-Baden.
+During the German Spring Offensive in March 1918, he was captured in Northern France and seems to have ended up in a German hospital or POW camp at Rastatt, near Baden-Baden.

 After the war Francis and Pollie moved to Nottingham.
 After studying, he became the manager of the London branch of a Leicester-based manufacturer of cellulose (an early plastic).